derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-05/05/2025 16:22:48 : 3 Database Admins walked into a NoSQL bar.
+06/05/2025 16:20:20 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Schrodinger's attitude to web development: If I don't look at it in Internet Explorer then there's a chance it looks fine.
+Why do Java programmers have to wear glasses?
+Because they don't see sharp.
 <!-- replace-with-joke ends -->